donhighmsft/ansible-rancher-ha/README.md

 ***#denotes a random generated numbers.***

-*`The script opens all network security groups for the virtual machines that will later be configured by ansible`*
+*`The script opens all network security groups for the virtual machines that will later be configured by ansible firewall playbook`*

 Once the virtual machines are created you will need the ip addresses and dns name from the virutal machine to be added to the ansible inventory and all.yml files.

 ## Inventory

 The project uses a static ansible inventory file.
-Static entries go into `production` file in root folder.
+Static entries go into `production` ini file in root folder.
 All hosts and groups will then be collected into `rancher_kubernetes_nodes`, `rancher_kubernetes_lb`, and `local` for processing by the playbooks themselves.

 ```ini
 rk8s-lb-1 ansible_host=000.000.000.000 #load balancer ip